techgrounds/techgrounds-CurtPolo/06_PRO_1/TimeLogs/Complete-Time-Log.md

 ## Learnings
 - I did learn I can use a Session Manager to achieve the same connection results without using SSH.
 - I learned about the possiblity of using Instance Connect Endpoints.

+# Wednesday July 12, 2023

+## Daily Report
+I continued with trying to resolve the issue with being able to SSH into the web server
+## Obstacles
+- my SSH to the web server via my management server times out.
+## Solutions
+- I made a new key pair seeing that for some reason the other was currupt.
+## Learnings
+- Learned from a colleague about a way I can have the key.pem file on my pc without having to copy it to the management server.